 How to Prevent Night Sweats

-As with many health issues, prevention is often better than a cure, and there are many things you can try to help prevent night sweats from happening, such as:
+As with many health issues, prevention is often better than a cure, and there are several things you can try to help prevent night sweats from happening, such as:

 -